using GAmification in TEaching at VET schools

 Colegiul Național "Nicu Gane" (RO)

 Do you think VUC Storstrøm would fit into your project idea?
-Or maybe you would like to visit our team in the Project and Development Department or the Nordic Center for Digital Adult Learning?
-Send us an e-mail and we’ll talk about it!
+Or maybe you would like to visit our Development Team or Nordic Center for Digital Adult Learning?
+Send us an e-mail and we’ll figure something out!